 The loss of meaning precipitated this story.
-It was sort of a tragic gift from the shattered skull of Airman Lewis late one evening near a runway deep in the hot, hungry bowels of the Republic of Vietnam.
+It was sort of a tragic gift from the shattered, burnt body of Airman Lewis late one evening near a runway deep in the hot, hungry bowels of the Republic of Vietnam.
 Nevertheless, this is not his story.
 While I honor the memory of those he represents, he is merely a character in a muddle of memory and metaphor that seeks release onto the printed page.

 So, I’ll tell you right up front: Figment Of Reality is made-up-words for the perception of life.
 In turn, the perception of life forms the roots of alfalfa.
 At least, that’s how this barely-perceiver-of-the-present understands it.

-You should also know this: while skiing the steep, dangerous slopes of the barely perceived present, barely-perceivers-of-the-present think a lot about life and war, and since I brought it up, alfalfa.
+You should also know this: while skiing the steep, dangerous slopes of the barely perceived present, barely-perceivers-of-the-present think a lot about life, war, and since I brought it up, alfalfa.

 Thoughtful stuff, alfalfa.
 It was grown in and harvested from the broad, black prairie of my preschool youth in fields soon buried by the post-war suburban tide of which my family was in the vanguard.
 My peers and I roamed these croplands and their wet-weather, wooded creeks.
 In them, we found our imaginations and the growing power of our bodies and senses.